diegoberaldin/MetaPhrase/docs/tech_manual/01_architecture.md

   - **persistence** contains the entity definitions and local data source (DAO, data access object) for glossary terms and associations between terms
   - **repository** contains the repositories to create, read, update and delete glossary terms and associations between terms
   - **usecase** contains the use cases needed to perform the glossary lookup operations
+- **domain-language** contains the data layer and business logic layer for language management; it is divided in the following submodules:
+  - **data** contains the model classes for languages
+  - **persistence** contains the local data sources for language data
+  - **repository** contains the repositories to create, read and delete language data
+  - **usecase** contains the use cases needed to interact with language data
-- **domain-project** contains the data layer and business logic layer for project, languages and messages (segments and segment pairs, aka translation units); it is divided in the following submodules:
+- **domain-project** contains the data layer and business logic layer for project and messages (segments and segment pairs, aka translation units); it is divided in the following submodules:
-  - **data** contains the model classes for project, languages, segments and translation units
+  - **data** contains the model classes for project, segments and translation units
   - **persistence** contains the entity definitions and local data sources for project data
   - **repository** contains the repositories to create, read, update and delete project data
   - **usecase** contains the use cases needed to interact with project data